Davis Warren: College career

-(2021-23)
+Michigan

+2021–2023 seasons

 In 2021, Warren did not appear in any games but was named the Michigan Scout Team Player of the Year.
 In 2022, he completed five of nine pass attempts for 89 yards and rushed three times for 30 yards.
 After the 2022 season Warren was placed on scholarship by the Wolverines.
 In 2023, he attempted five passes with no completions and one interception as he won a national championship with Michigan.

-(2024)
+2024 season

 Heading into the 2024 season, Warren competed for the starting quarterback job with Alex Orji and Jack Tuttle.
 In Michigan's 2024 spring game, Warren was named a starting quarterback for Michigan’s split squad match-up, opposite Alex Orji.
 He made a push for the starting quarterback position, completing six of nine pass attempts for 142 yards and two touchdowns as his Maize team beat the Blue team.

 For the first game of the 2024 season versus Fresno State, Warren earned the starting quarterback job, and his first collegiate start.
 He completed 15 of 25 passes for 118 yards, with an interception and his first career touchdown pass, an 18-yard completion to Colston Loveland.
 In the week two against No. 3 Texas, Warren was 22 of 33 for a career-high 204 yards, throwing a touchdown and two interceptions.
 In week three versus Arkansas State, he completed 11 of 14 passes with no touchdowns and all three incompletions resulting in interceptions.

 Following being benched in the second half in week three, Alex Orji replaced Warren as Michigan’s starting quarterback for the week four contest versus USC, the start of Big Ten Conference play.
 Warren had two touchdowns and six interceptions in his three starts.
 After not seeing playing time since week three, Warren earned his fourth start of the season versus Michigan State in week nine.
 He completed 13 of 19 pass attempts for 123 yards, including a touchdown pass to Colston Loveland and zero turnovers as he led Michigan in defeating the rival Spartans 24-17.